-In the food industry, pharmaceuticals, or cosmetics, hygiene requirements are particularly stringent due to the sensitivity of the products.
-To clean their equipment, these industries often use Clean-in-Place (CIP), or Nettoyage en place (NEP).
+In the food processing, pharmaceutical, or cosmetics sectors, manufacturing processes involve the transfer of liquid or semi-liquid masses through pipes.
+Cleaning this equipment is therefore complex, while hygiene requirements are particularly high due to product sensitivity.
+To clean their equipment, these industries often use Clean In Place (CIP), or Nettoyage en place (NEP).

 This process still involves high costs and recurring production downtime.
-Far from being inevitable, there are levers for optimization.
-So what is CIP?
+Far from being inevitable, there are levers for optimization!
+So, what is Clean-in-Place?
 And how can it be optimized?
-Dametis and its specialist partner Elodys explain it for you.
+Dametis and its specialized partner Elodys explain it for you!

 Clean-in-place: definition, how it works, and key benefits